TheSkieNex/pubgm-hud/README.md

 ## Hosting

 You can host the HUD on your own domain.
 You will need to set environment variables in the `.env` file in both this base directory and `frontend` directory, based on the `.env.example` files.
-Then you will need to install Docker if not already installed (You can use `scripts/install-docker.sh` to install it on Ubuntu).
+Then you will need to install Docker if not already installed.
 Then you can run `docker compose up -d` to start the services.

 ## License